 What are they?
-Omega-3s are a kind of fat found in fish like salmon, tuna, cod, sardines, anchovies, herring, and trout.
+Omega-3s are a "good" kind of fat found in fish like salmon, tuna, cod, sardines, anchovies, herring, and trout.
 They're also found, in lower amounts, in nuts and seeds like walnuts, almonds, and flax.

 How do they help your heart?
 Eating enough omega-3s helps protect your arteries from the sticky plaque that can cause a heart attack or stroke.
 Omega-3s also protect against a dangerous abnormal heartbeat, and they can lower unhealthy blood fats called triglycerides.